UNSW-Sunswift/ROS2-upskilling-SR/README.md

    - Then follow the [ROS 2 Jazzy tutorials](https://docs.ros.org/en/jazzy/Tutorials.html) to learn how to set up your own workspace and packages
    - If you want, have a look at the simple publisher I wrote and soak in the glorious C++ syntax...
 To run this publisher node, run `colcon build` from `/root/ros2_docker_test/ros2_ws`, then run `source install/setup.bash` (you must do this after everytime you colcon build).
 Then run `ros2 run test_package minimal_cpp_publisher`.
 Observe the `std_msgs::msg::String` being published at 2Hz.
 6. In the real high-level repo, you would now edit your code once you're in the environment, then after finishing, close the remote environment.
 Finally, commit and push this code to github.
-   **→ But since we're not, don't bother commiting and pushing as I want to use this repo for my own testing LOL. (don’t worry, you can’t push anyway!)**
 7. To get intellisense working, you must open VS Code in the `ros2_ws` directory.
 By default, the `ROS2-docker-test` directory is opened in VS Code when you open the container, so `cd ros2_ws` then `code .` and intellisense will work with c++, python, all your ROS packages.

 > There is a warning message when you `colcon build` which says something about a clock skew.
 I think this is due to the bind mount and a slight clock skew between the host and the container.
 I've tried a bunch of stuff but can't fix this warning.
 However, I don't think it's a major issue as the build still completes and nodes run OK.